chiragswadia/react-redux-crud-app/README.md

 # Things which are not implemented
 - Custom form validation is not implemented, and only HTML5 form validation is been used.
 - propTypes validation
-- Loading indicator / spinner functioality is not added in this app as of now.
+- Loading indicator / spinner functionality is not added in this app as of now.
-- Unit test cases
+- Unit test cases ( Basic app load test is added with the help of Enzyme and Chai libraries )

 # Additional Packages / Libraries used
 - axios ( for making API calls )